carstein/burp-extensions/README.md

 * Ability to force JSON decoding on atypical content-type (by default decodes only application/json and text/javascript)

 ### Argonaut (0.1)
 Extension process all request parameters and try to find if they are echoed back in response.
-Key feature of transformation support (so, will also recognize if for example > is translated to &amp;gt;) under development.
+Key feature is transformation support so, will also recognize if for example > is translated to &amp;gt;.
+Transformations/escaping currently implemented:

-_Pending heavy testing so might not always work as expected._
+* Plain (no escaping)
+* Jinja2 template

+Let me know what other escaping you would like to see

+_Under heavy development so if you want some features let me know.
+Also inform me know about bugs._